 than just feel

-is ?
-If it is at all possible to let yourself sleep, do so.
+If it is at all possible to let yourself sleep, DO SO.
 Expect it,

-it might well be the most normal and restful sleep, your liable to get.
+it might well be the most normal and restful sleep you get on any

 Effects of disrupted sleep:

 "Somatomedin C is a growth hormone secreted by the kidney and is known to be important to maintaining good muscle and other soft tissue health.
 Its release stimulates the liver to release insulin-like growth factor (IGF1) and in combination these neurochemicals allow the body to repair the muscles during the night while resting" Low growth hormone levels are typically seen in persons with FM Role of Sleep Disturbance

 "According to a 2000 study published in the British scientific journal, researchers in Australia and New Zealand reported that sleep deprivation can have some of the same hazardous effects as being drunk.( The study was based on accident causes ) In addition, as a result of continuous muscular activity without proper rest time, effects such as cramping are much more frequent in sleep-deprived individuals.
 Extreme cases of sleep deprivation have been reported to be associated with hernias, muscle fascia tears, and other such problems commonly associated with physical overexertion.
 Beyond impaired motor skills, people who get too little sleep may have higher levels of stress, anxiety and depression" Study